Bee Gees: Bee Gees' 1st, Horizontal and Idea

 Before their departure from Australia to England, Hugh Gibb sent demos to Brian Epstein, who managed the Beatles and directed NEMS, a British music store.
 Epstein passed the demo tapes to Robert Stigwood, who had recently joined NEMS.
 After an audition with Stigwood in February 1967, the Bee Gees signed a five-year contract whereby Polydor Records would release their records in the UK, and Atco Records would do so in the US.
 Work quickly began on the group's first international album, and Stigwood launched a promotional campaign to coincide with its release.

 Stigwood proclaimed that the Bee Gees were "The most significant new musical talent of 1967", thus initiating the comparison of the Bee Gees to the Beatles.
 Before recording the first album, the group expanded to include Colin Petersen and Vince Melouney.
 "New York Mining Disaster 1941", their second British single (their first-issued UK 45 rpm was "Spicks and Specks"), was issued to radio stations with a blank white label listing only the song title.
 Some DJs immediately assumed this was a new single by the Beatles and started playing the song in heavy rotation.
 This helped the song climb into the top 20 in both the UK and US.

 No such chicanery was needed to boost the Bee Gees' next single, "To Love Somebody", into the US Top 20.
-Originally written for Otis Redding, "To Love Somebody", a soulful ballad sung by Barry, has since become a pop standard covered by many artists.
+Originally written for Otis Redding, "To Love Somebody", a soulful ballad sung by Barry, has since become a pop standard recorded by many singers.
 Another single, "Holiday", released in the US, peaked at No. 16.

 The parent album, Bee Gees 1st (their first internationally), peaked at No. 7 in the US and No. 8 in the UK.
 Bill Shepherd was credited as the arranger.
 After recording that album, the group recorded their first BBC session at the Playhouse Theatre, Northumberland Avenue, in London, with Bill Bebb as the producer, and they performed three songs.
 That session is included on BBC Sessions: 1967–1973 (2008).
 After the release of Bee Gees' 1st, the group was first introduced in New York as "the English surprise".
 At that time, the band made their first British TV appearance on Top of the Pops.
 Maurice recalled: